What is Canary Deployment? When and How To Use It

 Easy rollback

 Canary deployment is also about having a safety net to roll back to a working system while the new feature/version is being introduced.
 In the example of the payment gateway, let’s say we saw a major bug in the Stripe implementation when we released the new payment gateway to 1% of the traffic.
 The rollback would be very easy, simply updating a feature flag where we can change the value from 1% to a segment of software engineers who developed the feature.
-This ease and high level of control on a new feature or version of the software is the power of canary releases.
+This ease and high level of control over a new feature or version of the software is the power of canary releases.

 A/B testing

-There are other benefits but the above mentioned are the main ones.
+There are other benefits but the above-mentioned are the main ones.
 Now that you know all the reasons to use a canary deployment, let’s discuss how to put the concept into practice.

 How to use a canary deployment